 The Empowering Ruth pilot course confirmed the need for such a support and education experience, so JOI is currently working to update and fully develop the curriculum so that the course can be offered again and expanded into other communities.
 The Empowering Ruth listserve was launched in March 2007 to provide a safe “virtual” space for graduates of the course and for all women who have chosen Judaism (or are in the process of converting) to share ideas, experiences and challenges with others across the country, and even across the globe.

-For more information about the original Empowering Ruth course and the revised curriculum, or any questions at all—please email JOI program officer Liz Marcovitz at LMarcovitz@JOI.org.
+For more information about the original Empowering Ruth course and the revised curriculum, or any questions at all—please email JOI program officer Sarah Sechan at SSechan@JOI.org.